-It is my pleasure to invite you to our Annual Meeting of Stockholders, which will be held on Thursday, August 2, 2018, at Arlington Hall at Oak Lawn Park, 3333 Turtle Creek Blvd., Dallas, Texas 75219, at 8:00 a.m.
+It is our pleasure to invite you to our Annual Meeting of Stockholders, which will be held on Tuesday, August 6, 2019, at Arlington Hall at Oak Lawn Park, 3333 Turtle Creek Blvd., Dallas, Texas 75219, at 8:00 a.m., local time.
 We hope that you will attend the meeting, but we encourage you to vote by proxy whether or not you plan to attend the meeting in person.

 This year we are again taking advantage of the Securities and Exchange Commission rules that allow companies to furnish their proxy materials over the Internet.
-As a result, beginning on June 22, 2018, we are mailing a Notice Regarding the Availability of Proxy Materials, or Notice, to many of our stockholders instead of a paper copy of the materials for the Annual Meeting.
+As a result, beginning on June 27, 2019, we are mailing to many of our stockholders a Notice Regarding the Availability of Proxy Materials, or Notice, instead of a paper copy of the materials for the Annual Meeting.
 The Notice contains instructions on how to access the proxy materials over the Internet and vote online, as well as how stockholders can elect to receive paper copies of the materials.
-We believe that this process should expedite stockholders' receipt of proxy materials and provide stockholders with the information they need, while being consistent with our objective of conserving our natural resources and reducing the costs of printing and distributing our proxy materials.
+We believe that this process expedites stockholders' receipt of proxy materials and provides stockholders with the information they need, while also conserving natural resources and reducing the costs of printing and distributing our proxy materials.